Johan-Hennius/kit-wagstaff-tattoo/TESTING.md

     - To fix this, i removed the width settings on the book buttons' divs and their parent divs.

+- CSS: Padding on pending and approved titles in my-bookings.
+The top and bottom of these two title were being cut off on mobile devices.

+    - To fix this, i increased the padding on the approved title and removed the padding from the pending title parent div.

 **Open Issues**